PaulasGitHub/KBE/README.md

 <img src="https://c.tenor.com/9gapUwomsxsAAAAd/kitten-christmas.gif" alt="A kitten walks towards the camera.
 On its tail are drawn christmas decorations so that it looks like a christmas tree." height="200px">

-## Projektaufgabe für "Komponentenbasierte Entwicklung"
+## Project assignment for "Komponentenbasierte Entwicklung"
 _Hochschule für Technik und Wirtschaft Berlin, WiSe21/22_

 ---